munificent/craftinginterpreters/book/types-of-values.md

 ^code table-not (1 before, 1 after)

-Because I knew were going to do this, the `unary()` function already has a switch on the token type to figure out which bytecode instruction to output.
+Because I knew we were going to do this, the `unary()` function already has a switch on the token type to figure out which bytecode instruction to output.
 We merely add another case: